-It is usually invisible in rendering and in Object Mode.
-Do not mistake the Origin Point of an object for a vertex.
-It looks similar, but it is bigger and you cannot select it.
+Do not mistake the object origin for a vertex.
+It may look similar, but it is bigger and cannot be selected.

 An edge always connects two vertices by a straight line.
 The edges are the “wires” you see when you look at a mesh in wireframe view.
 They are usually invisible on the rendered image.
 They are used to construct faces.

 Faces are used to build the actual surface of the object.
 They are what you see when you render the mesh.
 If this area does not contain a face, it will simply be transparent or nonexistent in the rendered image.

 A face is defined as the area between either three (triangles), four (quadrangles) or more (n-gons) vertices, with an edge on every side.
 The faces are often abbreviated to tris, quads & n-gons.

 Triangles are always flat and therefore easy to calculate.
 On the other hand, quadrangles “deform well” and are therefore preferred for animation and subdivision modeling.

 In geometry, a normal is a direction or line that is perpendicular to something, typically a triangle or surface but can also be relative to a line, a tangent line for a point on a curve, or a tangent plane for a point on a surface.

 In the figure above, each blue line represents the normal for a face on the torus.
 The lines are each perpendicular to the face on which they lie.
 The visualization can be activated, in Edit Mode, in the Mesh Display Viewport Overlays panel.